-The number forty is recorded 146 times in the Scriptures and it stands for a time of testing, fasting and trial.
+The number forty is recorded 146 times in the Bible and it stands for a time of testing, fasting and trial.
 In the Old Testament, the Scriptures tell us that, Moses spent 40 days on the mountain to receive the Ten Commandments and instructions (Exodus 24:18; Exodus 24:1-28).
-During that time Moses was without food (Deut.
-9:9).
+During that time Moses remained without food (Deuteronomy 9:9).

 In His service,